 In early March, we purchased bulk stock PPE to give to medical professionals, first responders, and essential workers in anticipation of a global shortage.
 Beginning on March 8th we we able to deliver gloves, surgical masks, tyvek suits, hand sanitizer, antibacterial soap, and cleaning supplies to the Myrah Keating Smith clinic, Cruz Bay Family Practice, and Island Health and Wellness as well as to employees of grocery stores, pharmacies, and gas stations across the island for 3 weeks, well before push packages of PPE were sent to the territory by the federal government.

-On March 10th, we began to distribute informational flyers in English and in Spanish across the island, posting them in public spaces and handing them out door to door to seniors and individuals with chronic health conditions whom we had assisted in the past.
-Over 500 flyers were distributed in 72 hours.
-The flyers were vetted by the Virgin Islands Department of Health and the Centers for Disease Control (CDC), and addressed increased hygiene, social distancing measures, COVID-19’s symptoms, and how symptomatic individuals could get help.
-Our team was able to utilize information from a year’s worth of door to door surveying to identify certain residents who are more at risk for the ill-effects of COVID-19 than others, as defined by CDC guidelines.
+On March 10th, we began to distribute informational flyers in English and in Spanish across the island.
+The flyers were vetted by the Virgin Islands Department of Health and the Centers for Disease Control (CDC), and featured all of the information known about COVID-19 at the time.
+Over 500 flyers were distributed within 72 hours.
 On March 14th, the first case of COVID-19 was reported by health officials in the US Virgin Islands.

-In April, we began partnering with World Central Kitchen and Gifft Hill School to deliver hot and cold meals to seniors, families with children, and individuals with a disability or chronic health condition.
-On average, over 500 meals are delivered directly to homes every week.
-Our ability to safely and efficiently provide food to the community has been made possible by the valuable relationships we have formed with the small business community.
-We coordinated with St. John Brewers to increase preparation and storage capacity, and Rocknrolla Charters to add transportation for our team and a Spanish translator to ensure more individual needs are met.
-We plan to continue this program for as long as the community needs it.
+In April, we partnered with World Central Kitchen and Gifft Hill School to deliver free hot and cold meals to seniors, families with children, and individuals with a disability or chronic health condition.
+We also regularly delivered meals to healthcare workers and first responders.
+Every week, over 500 meals were delivered directly to 200 homes for 3 months.
+Our relationships with the small business community were able to make this program more robust and efficient.
+We worked with St. John Brewers to increase meal preparation and storage capacity, and Rocknrolla Charters to add transportation for our team and a Spanish translator.

 For more information on COVID-19 in the US Virgin Islands, including informational graphics and videos, visit our What To Know page.